-I’m back with more ideas for how to incorporate art music into your classroom.
-And as the leaves continue to fall, I thought it was the perfect time to introduce the following:
+I’m back with more ideas for how to incorporate western art music into your classroom.
+And as the leaves continue to fall, I thought it was the perfect time to share ideas for Vivaldi’s Autumn:

 Upper elementary students would benefit greatly from watching the following video before listening to the piece.
 It provides some context for listening and highlights the unique quality of Vivaldi’s music.

 If you’re planning on using this music for a substitute, imagery would be a fantastic concept on which to focus because it wouldn’t require any specific musical skill.
 Depending on the age of your students, you may choose to read the sonnet that accompanies the first movement.
 However, considering that Bacchus was a Greek and Roman god of wine and ecstasy, you may choose to skip that part and focus on song, dance, and harvest.